smartsendio/woocommerce/smart-send-logistics/readme.txt

 == Screenshots ==

-1. Create shipping labels from backend and save tracking information automatically
+1. Add shipping methods to WooCommerce Shipping Zones
-2. Let the customer choose a close pickup point where the parcel can be collected
+2. Connect WooCommerce to Smart Send by entering the API Token
-3. Plugins general settings
+3. Create PDF shipping labels from backend with just one click
-4. Table rate setup of shipping methods have never been easier.
+4. Get details errors if something is incorrect
-5. Services for each carrier is easily setup in WooCommerce backend.
+5. Save tracking information automatically after creating shipping labels

 == Changelog ==